swiety85/angular2gridster/README.md

 -   `lg` (1250px - 1800px), it uses `xLg` and `yLg` attributes
 -   from `xl` (1800px), it uses `xXl` and `yXl` attributes

-(widths in px are only example and works for `responsiveOptions in example above).
+(widths in px are only example and works for `responsiveOptions in the example above).

 If you set `responsiveSizes: true`, item size can be different for different breakpoints.
-In this case size will be binded to following attributes:
+In this case, size will be bound to following attributes:

 -   till `sm` (480px), it uses `w` and `h` attributes
 -   `sm` (480px - 768px), it uses `wSm` and `hSm` attributes